 I love to travel and when some of my professional athletes started requesting that I go to Kona, HI. for the Ironman World Championship I soon found myself on a plane.
 I have now been going there every year, since 2011 working on some of the best athletes in the world.
-In 2018, I spent a month in HI working with the 4 time Ironman World Champion, Daniela Ryf.
+In 2018, I started spending about a month a year in HI working with the 5 time Ironman World Champion, Daniela Ryf.
 I also attend the AMTA National Massage Conference yearly to keep my skills up, learn new techniques and spend time with colleagues and mentors.

 Cupping is another form of alternative treatment and has many benefits.
 It is used for pain management, inflammation, blood flow, relaxation, and general well-being by pulling or "sucking" the tissue away from the fascia.
 This technique dates back to 1550 BC and is gaining popularity in the sports world, thanks to high profile athletes such as Michael Phelps.

 This is an injury prevention/rehabilitative technique used to provide support and stability to sore or injured muscles and joints to facilitate healing.
 I use different brands in my practice as It depends on where the injury or support is needed.
 I have found it to be successful in pain management, reducing swelling and promoting blood flow to the muscle, which accelerates healing.

 Just like it sounds, active and passive "ROM" movements designed to loosen up tight joints, tendons, ligaments and muscles.